From Premise To Pitch: Get Submission Ready With Two Seasoned Agents 2020

 - Meet individually with an agent for a critique of your first 10 pages.

-Please note: this workshop requires materials for acceptance.
-After registering for the course, you will be sent to a submission portal to upload the first five pages and synopsis of your work-in-progress, along with a cover letter stating whether this project has been submitted to agents or editors (or represented by any other agents.)
+Please note: This workshop requires materials for acceptance.
+After registering for the course, you will be sent to a submission portal to upload the first five pages and synopsis of your work-in-progress, and there you’ll let us know whether this project has been submitted to agents or editors (or represented by any other agents.)
 Participants will be notified of acceptance no later than March 15, 2020.

 On or before April 1, 2020, accepted participants are asked to deliver the first ten pages of their completed novel (should any revisions have taken place), synopsis, pitch, and bio.
 It’s important for participants to have finished projects, nearly ready to submit, to use in hands-on sessions at the workshop.